Rawshan008/next-wordpress/README.md

-## Backend WordPress and Fontend Next
+## Backend WordPress and Frontend Next